Here are a few of the many resources on the web that provide advice relevant to delivering scientific talks, or communicating science more broadly:

-You are welcome to leave pointers to additional resources by contributing a Comment below.
+You are welcome to leave pointers to additional resources in the “Leave a Reply” box below.

 These guidelines provide advice on making an effective, enjoyable and memorable presentation of a scientific paper.
 It is a personal view and others might differ.
 In any case, there is, of course, no “one size fits all”.
 I would encourage everyone to seek alternative sources of advice, to get feedback on their own presentations, to record and review their own presentations, and to find a speaking style that works well for them and their audiences.

 - Convey enthusiasm for the material.

 The talk is an advertisement for the paper.
 Enthusiasm for the material should shine through.
 It engages the audience with the work (and keeps them awake and away from their email).
 It is very difficult to be too enthusiastic.